Cheap and simple copper plating of lead bullets

 I used 20 Oz. copper sheet as the donor electrode.
 According to my reading, you need at least one square inch of anode for each square inch of surface to plate, so I just went with 25 square inches formed in a square ring around the perimeter of the tub.
 The solution is made by taking the saturated copper sulphate and adding the sulfuric acid solution in with a dropper 'til the pH reads (you need litmus paper for this) 2.0 or there about.
 Mix it in the tub.

 Prep the bullets: I used straight Muriatic Acid [linked by editor to product info at Amazon] to clean the bullets.
-I but them on a plastic tray made like the plating tray and let them sit for 10 min. and then dunked them up and down, and let them sit some more, for about an hour, till they're all dulled out.
+I put them on a plastic tray made like the plating tray and let them sit for 10 min. and then dunked them up and down, and let them sit some more, for about an hour, till they're all dulled out.
 Then dump the acid and fill with distilled water.
-Rinse the bullets and then let them sit in the distilled water until your ready to plate.
+Rinse the bullets and then let them sit in the distilled water until you're ready to plate.

 Power supply: The big boys use expensive power supplies that can supply high current at low voltage.
 I started with one bullet and one alkaline battery.
 Not good.
 I finally made a rack to parallel 25 1.2 V NIMH rechargeable batteries.
 That's 50 amps at 1.2 volts, but the current drops off quickly.
 1.2 V adds material and as the voltage nears 0.4 V the plating gets finer.